Sam Darnold Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- In one matchup against the Buccaneers, Darnold threw for 190 passing yards, 15.5 yards below his over/under in Sunday's game.
+- Darnold threw for 190 passing yards in one matchup against the Buccaneers, 13.5 fewer yards his over/under in Sunday's game.

 - Darnold did not throw a touchdown pass in that outing against the Buccaneers.

-- The 258.0 passing yards the Buccaneers yield per game makes them the NFL's 22nd-ranked pass defense this season.
+- The 258.0 yards per game the Buccaneers are allowing through the air makes them the NFL's 22nd-ranked pass defense.

-- The Buccaneers' defense is 15th in the NFL, giving up 1.5 passing touchdowns per game.
+- With 24 passing TDs conceded this season, the Buccaneers defense is ranked 15th in the NFL.

 Recent Performances